Marisa Glave

 Marisa Glave Remy (born May 16, 1981) is a Peruvian sociologist and politician.
 She served in the Peruvian Congress from 2016 to 2019.
-Previously, she was Lima City Councilwoman, and was a founding member of the Earth and Freedom movement, currently named Broad Front for Justice, Liberty and Life.
+Previously, she was Lima City Councilwoman, and a founding member of the Earth and Freedom movement, currently named Broad Front for Justice, Liberty and Life.

 Glave is noted as one of the most representative political figures of the Peruvian left-wing.

 Early life and career

-Glave is the daughter of Luis Miguel Glave Testino and María Isabel Remy Simatovic, she completed her primary and secondary studies at the Colegio Sagrados Corazones Recoleta.
+Glave is the daughter of Luis Miguel Glave Testino and María Isabel Remy Simatovic.
+She completed her primary and secondary studies at the Colegio Sagrados Corazones Recoleta.

 She holds a bachelor's degree in social sciences with a major in sociology from the Pontifical Catholic University of Peru.
-She studied her master's degree in public policy management at the Continental University of Sciences and Engineering in partnership with the Autonomous University of Barcelona.
+She pursued her master's degree in public policy management at the Continental University of Sciences and Engineering in partnership with the Autonomous University of Barcelona.
 Later she worked in research and consultancies in rural development, institutions and political organizations, social conflicts and citizen participation.

 Glave was a member of the Coordinadora por la Democracia in 1999–2000 and president of the FEPUCP in 2002–2003, as well as a member of the Root Movement in 2003–2006 and part of the coordinating team of the meeting for the Peru Social Forum, and the Forum of the Solidarity Culture of Villa El Salvador in 2004–2007.